 This requirement has led to some concern among regulated parties about their ability to comply with the two-year remedial action plan submission timeline for previously unreported, pre-2019 substance releases.
 We are working to build an efficient process to address this backlog.
 Further details are provided here.
 Regardless of the timeline for remedial action plan submission, parties must ensure public and environmental safety at all times.

 Further, if the previously unreported release has already been properly assessed and remediated prior to January 01, 2019, companies may defer submitting contamination management information until they submit a closure application (e.g., reclamation certificate application).
-If substance releases have been managed as part of inactive inventory closure programs and work is complete such that remedial measures are no longer required, companies may defer submitting contamination management information until the Record of Site Condition submission is available in the OneStop Tool.
+If substance releases have been managed as part of inactive inventory closure programs and work is complete such that remedial measures are no longer required, companies may submit contamination management information through the Record of Site Condition submission in the OneStop Tool.

 However, companies may be requested to submit professional reports and a record of site condition if a site is selected for audit.
 And if new information arises (e.g., the state of the release site changes), companies must submit an appropriate report and a record of site condition immediately.

 Why industry needs to provide information on remedial measures:

 - To ensure risk is adequately characterized and managed such that public and environmental safety are ensured.

 - Provide transparency and assurance to Albertans that companies are meeting their obligations to take remedial measures under EPEA.

 - To enable the efficient delivery of risk-informed regulatory oversight using IDA.